Bounteous-Inc/bounteous-aem-commons/on-deploy-scripts-framework/README.md

 ## Use Cases

-##### Content updates that correlate with code updates/refactors
+#### Content updates that correlate with code updates/refactors
 - Updating all instance of a component to a new `sling:resourceType` name or path.
-This often happens when developers reorganize the code structure such as /apps/mysite/facebook and /apps/mysite/twitter -> /apps/mysite/social/facebook /apps/mysite/social/twitter.
+This often happens when developers reorganize the code structure such as /apps/mysite/facebook and /apps/mysite/twitter -> /apps/mysite/social/facebook and /apps/mysite/social/twitter.
 - Copying a node property to a new property name.
 This often happens as components over time refer to a single type of data but with a different name, and there is a desire to consolidate to a common name so that code can easily work with all nodes - e.g. `postal/zip/zipcode` -> `postalcode`

-##### Admin updates that would need to be done on all servers in all environments
+#### Admin updates that would need to be done on all servers in all environments
 - Creating a user group
 - Adding users/groups as members of a group
 - Creating a site blueprint
 - Configuring cloud configs (e.g. translation configuration) for a node tree

-##### Mass content updates required by business that would be onerous for authors
+#### Mass content updates required by business that would be onerous for authors
 - Updating a phone number everywhere from 555-555-5555 to 999-999-9999
 - Updating all pages of a particular type to set a property such as "Hide in Navigation"
 - Deleting all instances of a particular component
 - Removing obsolete content

-##### One-time content creations that you prefer not to have in your content package
+#### One-time content creations that you prefer not to have in your content package
 - Preloading of data into AEM from a remote data source (content package could have thousands of nodes or more depending on the data source)
 - Creation of a default site structure (having this in your content package requires you to use a `merge` or `update`